Week 10 of Pregnancy

 The nuchal translucency screening (also known as the NT Scan) takes place between weeks 10 and 14, and it checks your foetus for the possibility of Down syndrome and numerous other chromosomal abnormalities.
 You'll undergo a painless ultrasound, and the baby's nuchal fold (back of the neck) will be assessed for abnormalities.
 The NTS is often performed as part of a "First Trimester Screen," which includes blood testing and a risk assessment based on the findings of both the ultrasound and the blood test.

-A cell-free foetal DNA test, commonly known as a non-invasive prenatal test (NIPT), is a blood test taken at week 10 or later.
+A cell-free foetal DNA test, commonly known as a non-invasive prenatal test (NIPT), is a blood test conducted at week 10 or later.
 It examines the mother's blood for evidence of Down syndrome, Edward Syndrome, Patau Syndrome, and other chromosomal abnormalities.
 Other more invasive procedures, including CVS and amniocentesis, may also be performed to discover problems.
 They are usually conducted if you have a greater probability of having a baby with a chromosomal abnormality, either due to family history, risk factors, or NTS or NIPT findings.

 The CVS (chorionic villus sampling), which is conducted between weeks 10 and 13, utilises an ultrasound to locate the placenta.
 The doctor next uses ultrasound as a guide to introduce a needle into your belly or vagina while doing a speculum inspection to harvest cells from the placenta.
 The cells are examined for genetic abnormalities.